vscode-neovim/vscode-neovim/README.md

 Neovim integration for Visual Studio Code

-For those who doesn't know [Neovim](https://neovim.io/) is the fork of VIM to allow greater VIM extensibility and embeddability.
+For those who don't know [Neovim](https://neovim.io/) is the fork of VIM to allow greater VIM extensibility and embeddability.
 The extension is using full embedded neovim instance as backend (with the exception of the insert mode and window/buffer/file management), no more half-complete VIM emulation

 VSCodeVim has neovim integration but it doesn't use it for anything but ex-commands (e.g. commands like ```:normal```) and relying for own emulated implementation for anything else.